-First Gulf Libyan Bank ("FGLB") is a fully fledged commercial bank in Tripoli, Libya and was established following the signing of a memorandum of understanding between the Bank and the Economic & Social Development Fund Libya, on 4 September 2007.
-FGLB is owned equally by the Bank and Alenmaa for Financial Investment Holding Company ("AFIHC"), Libya with each holding 50 per cent. of FGLB's shares.
+First Gulf Libyan Bank (FGLB) is a fully fledged commercial bank in Tripoli, Libya and was established following the signing of a memorandum of understanding between FAB and the Economic & Social Development Fund Libya, on 4 September 2007.
+FGLB is owned equally by FAB and Alenmaa for Financial Investment Holding Company (AFIHC), Libya with each holding 50 per cent. of FGLB's shares.
 The paid-up capital of FGLB is 260 million Libyan Dinar.
-The FGLB board consists of a total of seven members with a majority (four members) from the Bank, and FGLB is fully managed by the Bank as per the agreement signed between the Bank and AFIHC.
-Therefore, FGLB is classified as a subsidiary of the Bank.
+The FGLB board consists of a total of seven members with a majority (four members) from FAB, and FGLB is fully managed by FAB as per the agreement signed between FAB and AFIHC.
+Therefore, FGLB is classified as a subsidiary of FAB.